FAQs

 Can my pet eat Big Dog while on antibiotics since your food contains probiotics?

 There is no problem with feeding our food when your pet is on antibiotics.
-The antibiotics may damage the probiotics that are in our food, but the probiotics will not negatively impact the effect of the antibiotics which have been prescribed for your pet.
+The antibiotics may damage the probiotic ingredients that are in our food, but the probiotics will not negatively impact the effect of the antibiotics which have been prescribed for your pet.
 A course of probiotics after the antibiotics are finished is highly recommended to get gut health back on track.

 Is your food suitable/beneficial for pets with pancreatitis?